chromium7/xchrombot/README.md

 - Simply run `python main.py`

 ### Note
-Python isn't really the best language for a chatbot, but it allows for rapid development.
+Python may not be the best language for a chatbot, but it allows for rapid development.
 While this chatbot works, it is more of an explorative project to familiarize myself with different APIs and twitch's IRC interface.